Plumber vs Handyman: When to Hire Which for Plumbing Work

 Can a handyman legally do plumbing work?

-In most states, a handyman can legally perform very minor plumbing tasks — such as fixing a leaky faucet, replacing a showerhead, or unclogging a visible drain — without a plumber's license.
-However, anything that involves altering pipe systems, installing new fixtures in new locations, or pulling permits requires a licensed plumber by law.
-The exact threshold varies by state and local jurisdiction, so always check your local building codes before hiring.
+In most states, a handyman can legally perform very minor plumbing tasks such as fixing a leaky faucet, replacing a showerhead, or unclogging a visible drain without a plumber's license.
+However, anything that involves altering pipe systems, installing new fixtures in new locations, working behind walls, or pulling permits requires a licensed plumber by law.
+In California, the AB 2622 exemption caps unlicensed work at $1,000 total (labor plus materials), and it does not apply to permit-required or behind-the-wall plumbing.

 What happens if a handyman does plumbing work that requires a permit?

-If unpermitted plumbing work is discovered — often during a home sale, refinance, or insurance inspection — you may face fines, be required to redo the work with a licensed plumber, and could encounter complications closing your home sale.
-Your homeowner's insurance may also deny any water damage claims tied to the unpermitted work.
+If unpermitted plumbing work is discovered during a home sale, refinance, or insurance inspection, you may face fines, be required to redo the work with a licensed plumber, and encounter complications closing your home sale.
+Your homeowner's insurance may also deny water damage claims tied to unpermitted work.
+In 2026, nearly every U.S. jurisdiction requires permits for water heater and gas line work at a typical cost of $50 to $400.
 It's always worth pulling the proper permit even if it adds to the cost.

 Is a licensed plumber worth the extra cost?

 For anything beyond a simple fixture swap or minor drain clog, yes.
-Licensed plumbers bring verified training, code knowledge, insurance protection, and warranty coverage that a handyman simply cannot offer.
-The cost difference on a complex job like a water heater installation or pipe repair is a small price compared to the liability exposure, insurance risk, and potential damage from work done incorrectly.
+Licensed plumbers bring verified training, code knowledge, insurance protection, and workmanship warranties (typically 1 year on labor, plus manufacturer parts warranties) that a handyman simply cannot offer.
+The cost difference on a complex job like a water heater installation is a small price compared to the liability exposure and potential damage from work done incorrectly.

 How do I verify if a plumber is actually licensed?